A large variety of shoulder injuries may occur during sports or athletic activities:

-Common sporting injuries of the shoulder include dislocations, Acromioclavicular joint (ACJ) injuries, rotator cuff injuries, labral tears, thrower's shoulder, biceps injuries, bursitis and fractures.
-Dislocations and ACJ injuries are more common in contact sports, such as rugby and wrestling, whilst rotator cuff tears and biceps lesions are common in sports involving explosive heavy weight-lifting.
+Common sporting injuries of the shoulder include dislocations, Acromioclavicular joint (AC-JOINT) injuries, rotator cuff injuries, labral tears, thrower's shoulder, biceps injuries, bursitis and fractures.
+Dislocations and AC-JOINT injuries are more common in contact sports, such as rugby and wrestling, whilst rotator cuff tears and biceps lesions are common in sports involving explosive heavy weightlifting.
 Fractures around the shoulder are seen with sports involving crashes and falls from heights (of which there are many).

 Over 50% of dislocations can recur, especially in young sports people.
 Repeated dislocations lead to more instability and stretching of the shoulder joint, leading to long periods off sports and poor performance.
 We therefore recommend early surgical fixation.
 Keyhole repair offers the advantages of less pain, less complications and an earlier return to sports.

-The hard small lump you feel on the top of your shoulder is your Acromioclavicular Joint (ACJ).
+The hard, small lump you feel on the top of your shoulder is your Acromioclavicular Joint (AC-JOINT).
 This joint is very important for overhead and throwing athletes.
 It is commonly sprained by repeated falls on the shoulder and tackling.
 It can also dislocate resulting in a more prominent painful lump on your shoulder.

 The rotator cuff is a very important group of tendons that provide movement and stability for your shoulder.
-Therefore when it is damaged pain and weakness can be significant.
-Tears caused by injury, especially in athletes, benefit from early repair because the tears can get bigger and more difficult to repair later on.
+Therefore, when it is damaged pain and weakness can be significant.
+Tears caused by injury, especially in athletes, benefit from early repair because the tears can get bigger and more difficult to repair later.
 Rotator cuff repair can be done by keyhole surgery or open surgery.
 We repair most tears by keyhole surgery with the same success rate as for open surgery.

-The labrum is a cushion surrounding the socket of the shoulder joint (similar to the meniscus of the knee).
+The labrum is a cushion surrounding the socket of the shoulder joint (like the meniscus of the knee).
 Likewise, it can tear like the knee meniscus with injuries of the shoulder.
-Labral tears usually follow falls or direct blows to the shoulder, but may also occur with throwing or pulling injuries.
-They can be diagnosed with MR Arthrograms (MR scan with special dye injected into the shoulder joint), and confirmed at keyhole surgery (arthroscopy).
+Labral tears usually follow falls or direct blows to the shoulder but may also occur with throwing or pulling injuries.
+They can be diagnosed with MR Arthrograms (MR scan with special dye injected into the shoulder joint) and confirmed at keyhole surgery (arthroscopy).
 Large tears are associated with shoulder dislocations and called Bankart tears.

-The shoulder is commonly injured and a detailed article by Prof Len Funk explains the detail (see in other notes)
+The shoulder is commonly injured and a detailed article by Prof Len Funk explains the detail.

 Fractures around the shoulder have always been difficult to treat operatively, thus the results of shoulder fractures have not been as good as other fractures.
-With new fixation devices and safer surgical techniques we are able to fix difficult fractures early and allow early return to sports better than in the past.
+With new fixation devices and safer surgical techniques, we can fix difficult fractures early and allow early return to sports better than in the past.

-Arthritis is when a joint wears with age or overuse.
-The lubricant is reduced and the joint becomes stiff and painful.
+Arthritis is when a joint wear with age or overuse.
+The lubricant is reduced, and the joint becomes stiff and painful.
 Keeping the shoulder active and the muscles toned is of benefit, along with painkillers.
 However, when the pain is severe enough to affect daily life and sleep a joint replacement is of benefit.

 Overhand throwing places extremely high stresses on the shoulder, specifically to the anatomy that keeps the shoulder stable.
 In throwing athletes, these high stresses are repeated many times and can lead to a wide range of overuse injuries.